HL7/smart-app-launch/input/pages/example-brands.md

 Let's begin by considering a national lab with many locations nationwide.

-The configuration below establishes a single top-level Brand with a potentially long list of ExampleLabs addresses.
+The configuration below establishes a single top-level Organization (applying the `UserAccessBrand` profile) with a potentially long list of ExampleLabs addresses.
 In this configuration there's a single Organization associated with a single portal and endpoint.
 The organization lists several aliases and addresses.

-(An alternative choice for ExampleLabs would be to create an Organization for each state as a sub-brand with its own name, logo, and addresses.
-This is a decision that ExampleLabs can make based on how they want their brand to appear in patient-facing apps.)
+(An alternative choice for ExampleLabs would be to create an Organization for each state as a "sub-brand" with its own name, logo, and addresses.
+This is a decision that ExampleLabs can make based on how they wish to appear in patient-facing apps.)

 Based on this configuration, a patient app might display the following cards to a user:
 <div class="bg-info" markdown="1">